Who Should Read This Book

 The author describes how thinking fast sometimes steps aside for slow, deliberate, effort-intensive thinking.

-The book is divided into five major parts:
+The book is divided into five major parts as follows.

 This first part introduces what the author refers to as System 1 and System 2, which will be the main actors in the coming chapters.